 Each semester students are recognized by the College for academic excellence through the Dean's List.
 Eligible students must successfully complete at least 12 academic hours, taken for a letter grade (A through F), and earn a grade-point average that places them in the top 20 percent (approximately) of the College.
 Students who are registered with the Center for Wounded Veterans (CWV) or with Disability Resources and Educational Services (DRES) who are enrolled in less than 12 but a minimum of nine graded semester hours who are in the approximate top 20 percent are also eligible.
 Such students must sign a release with CWV or DRES indicating their consent for consideration for Dean's List eligibility and have submitted that consent to their home unit's academic affairs office no later than Reading Day in the semester in which they wish to be considered for Dean's List.
 These consent forms are valid only for the semester in which they are issued, and students must submit by the deadline updated consent forms for each semester in which they wish to be considered for Dean's List.

 Students with grades that are incomplete or deferred are not considered for the Dean's List until letter grades have been submitted for those courses.
 The GPA level necessary to be placed on the Dean's List is revised annually and is posted on the College Web site.

 James Scholar Honors Program

 The College of Fine and Applied Arts James Scholar Honors Program creates an opportunity for FAA students to develop knowledge independently under the guidance of their instructors and advisors.
-Students entering the program in 2016 and later will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
+Students will complete a set of requirements designed to provide challenging, engaging, and diverse experiences.
 These requirements emphasize the value of research, community engagement, professional development, leadership, and collaboration and will prepare our James Scholars for a successful academic or professional future.